Tenuo Temporal Integration

 Proof-of-Possession

-When trusted_roots is configured, Tenuo enforces PoP verification for all activity executions.
+With trusted_roots in place (required for workers), Tenuo enforces PoP verification for all activity executions that carry a warrant.
 The challenge is a CBOR-serialized tuple of (warrant_id, tool, sorted_args, window_ts) signed with the holder’s Ed25519 key.

 Two patterns for PoP